zdfowler/diedactic/README.md

 1. `./run-slim-them.sh` - Runs `docker-slim build $image` to create slimmed image, tagged as `$image.slim`
 1. `./run-push-to-local-registry-slimmed.sh` - Pushes images and their slimmed copy into the private registry for `clair` access
 1. `./run-klar.sh` - For every image in `images.list` and its paired `.slim` image, scan the image for CVEs
-1. `./run-summarize-data.sh` - Create a CSV file with image statistics, stored as `summarized-data.csv`
+1. `./run-summarize-data.sh > summarized-data.csv` - Create a CSV file with image statistics, stored as `summarized-data.csv`

 ### Cleanup